 A larger dimension to the festival

 The Rann Utsav is also known as the festival of sands.
 As you will witness out here, the white sands spectacularly display the diversity the sub-continent has.
 You can easily say that the Rann of Kutch is a flatbed of white sands.
 People celebrate the festival in all its grandeur and aura.

 You find that the entire desert is covered until two months from December.
 When the winter arrives in December, the entire Kutch is filled with life.
 That’s the larger dimension you can give to the festival, which is celebrated in all its austerity.
 You feel as though life hibernates at the white desert.

 The kind of amenities you have at the Dhordo village can leave you on a spell-bound note.
 You have a beautiful conglomeration of tents neatly tucked in through the Dhordo Village.
 No wonder the place is also named as the tent city.
-You have 24/7 running water.
-It comprises of hot as well as cold.
+You have 24/7 running water, both hot and cold.
 You have air conditioners 24/7.
 You will never feel as though you are facing the extreme temperatures of Kutch.
 Apart from the 400 neatly lined up tents, you also find attractions that keep you on your toes.
 These are restaurants cum dining halls, the marketplace, the exhibition center, and an adventure zone.
 Can you ask for more?